facebook

 The evolution of Christian Nationalism did not occur in isolation; it was shaped by historical events and movements that unfolded over the centuries.

 The 19th century witnessed the Second Great Awakening, a religious revival movement that swept across the nation.
-During this period, evangelical Christians gained substantial ground, and their fervor fueled the idea of a morally upright nation guided by Christian values.
+During this period, evangelical Christians gained substantial ground.
+Their fervor fueled the idea of a morally upright nation.
+This nation was to be guided by Christian values.
 This period laid some of the groundwork for American Christian Nationalism’s emergence as a potent force.

 In the 20th century, with the rise of mass media and televangelism, the fusion of religious and nationalist sentiments gained momentum.
-Evangelical leaders, with their large followings, began to exert influence on the political landscape, advocating for policies and candidates aligned with their religious beliefs.
+Evangelical leaders, with their large followings, began to exert political influence.
+They advocated for policies aligned with their beliefs.
+They also supported candidates who shared their religious values.

 Defining Christian Nationalism

-Samuel Perry, associate professor at the University of Oklahoma, defines Christian nationalism as “an ideology which seeks to idealize and advocate for a fusion of American civic life with a very particular type of Christianity”.
+Samuel Perry is an associate professor at the University of Oklahoma.
+He defines Christian nationalism as “an ideology which seeks to idealize and advocate for a fusion of American civic life with a very particular type of Christianity.”
 Christianity in this sense, according to his definition, draws a sharp cultural distinction between “the conservative and natural-born citizen” and others.

-At the heart of Christian Nationalism lies a foundational belief that the United States is, and always has been, a Christian nation.
-Christian Nationalists argue that the country’s very identity is intrinsically Christian, a perspective that carries significant implications for its laws, policies, and cultural norms, all rooted in a distinctive religious belief.
+At the heart of Christian Nationalism is the belief that the United States is a Christian nation.
+Consequently, Christian Nationalists argue the country’s identity is intrinsically Christian.
+This perspective carries significant implications for its laws and policies.
+It also influences cultural norms, all rooted in a distinctive religious belief.

 This viewpoint posits that the United States was founded upon Christian principles, and its historical documents, such as the Declaration of Independence and the Constitution, are seen as divinely inspired, reflecting the will of God’s people.